 This device is a single unit that clips onto a diaper.
-This is quite different from those traditional baby monitors that we usually discuss.
-If your baby is fine, then the monitor generates a soft ticking sound that indicates this.
+This is quite different from those traditional baby monitors that we usually discuss like those from Levana or the DXR8 from Infant Optics, which are all camera based.
+If your baby is fine, then this monitor generates a soft ticking sound that indicates this.
 If it detects no breathing or movement for 15 seconds, then it makes a vibration in order to cause your baby to stir.
 If it doesn’t detect anything still after vibrating for five seconds, then it will sound an alarm to alert you to this.

 Benefits of this Device